RobZyg/Assignment1/index.md

 -	61% feeling
 -	61% tactics
 -	53% assertive
+- A PDF copy of the Myers-Briggs test results can be found at:<embed src="https://robzyg.github.io/Assignment1/Myers-BriggsTest.pdf" type="application/pdf" width="600px" height="500px" />

 Results of the Learning styles test:
 -	Kinesthetic 69
 -	Visual 51
 -	Auditory 49
+- A PDF copy of the Learning styles test results can be found at:<embed src="https://robzyg.github.io/Assignment1/PersonalityMaxLearning.pdf" type="application/pdf" width="600px" height="500px" />

 Results of the TypeFinder Personality test:
 -	63% extraverted